 Functions & Recursion

-Prototypes, pass-by-value, scope rules, and thinking recursively
+Prototypes, pass-by-value, scope rules, and thinking recursively about the call stack

-Practice this topic: C Functions skill drill
+Practice this topic: C Functions drill, or browse the practice gallery.

 After this lesson, you will be able to:

-• Write function prototypes and definitions
+- Write function prototypes and definitions and say what each contributes

-Function Structure
+Structure

 #include <stdio.h>

-/* prototype — declares the function before main */
+/* prototype: declares the function before main */

 int add(int a, int b);

-int main(void) {
+int main(void)

-int result = add(3, 4);
+result = add(3, 4);

 printf("%d\n", result); /* 7 */